On the Convergence of Orthogonal/Vector AMP: Long-Memory Message-Passing Strategy: Introduction

 For finite-sized systems, damping~\cite{Rangan191} is used to improve the convergence property of MP algorithms.
 Conventional state evolution cannot describe the dynamics of damped AMP or OAMP anymore.
 To the best of author's knowledge, theoretical analysis for damped MP algorithms are very limited~\cite{Rangan191,Mimura19}.

 This paper addresses these two issues by proposing a novel damped MP algorithm that realizes the convergence \emph{in principle} and the exact description for its dynamics.
 The damping issue has been already solved in \cite{Liu21} via the framework of long-memory (LM) MP~\cite{Takeuchi211}.
 LM-MP utilizes all preceding messages in computing the current message while conventional MP uses messages only in the latest iteration to update the current message.
 LM-MP was originally used to solve the Thouless-Anderson-Palmer (TAP) equation for Ising models with orthogonally invariant spin interaction via non-rigorous dynamical functional theory~\cite{Opper16}.
-In this direction, Fan~\cite{Fan21} proposed an LM-MP algorithm and analyzed the dynamics of the LM-MP algorithm rigorously.
+In this direction, Fan~\cite{Fan22} proposed an LM-MP algorithm and analyzed the dynamics of the LM-MP algorithm rigorously.
+See \cite{Venkataramanan21} for a generalization of \cite{Fan22}.

 The state evolution framework for LM-MP in \cite{Takeuchi211} is fully general, so that rigorous state evolution results for LM-MP can be obtained just by confirming whether the model of estimation errors for the LM-MP is included into a general error model proposed in \cite{Takeuchi211}.
-In this direction, convolutional AMP (CAMP)~\cite{Takeuchi202,Takeuchi211} has been proposed as an LM generalization of AMP.
-To solve an convergence issue in CAMP for sensing matrices with high condition numbers~\cite{Takeuchi22}, memory AMP (MAMP)~\cite{Liu21} has been proposed.
+In this direction, convolutional AMP (CAMP)~\cite{Takeuchi202,Takeuchi211} was proposed as an LM generalization of AMP.
+The framework was used to construct VAMP with warm-started conjugate gradient (WS-CG) in \cite{Skuratovs20}.
+To solve an convergence issue in CAMP for sensing matrices with high condition numbers~\cite{Takeuchi22}, memory AMP (MAMP)~\cite{Liu21} was proposed.
 State evolution results in \cite{Liu21} can describe the exact dynamics of MAMP even if damping is used.
-Since the main purpose of CAMP and MAMP is to reduce the complexity of OAMP, such LM-MP algorithms are out of the scope of this paper.
+Since the main purpose of these LM-MP algorithms is to reduce the complexity of OAMP, such LM-MP algorithms are out of the scope of this paper.